-

 Increase school readiness2030 Target

-National research shows investment in early literacy, ready to learn and social networking skills for pre-schoolers increases likelihood of success in K-12.BASELINE
+National research shows investment in early literacy, ready to learn, and social networking skills for pre-schoolers increases the likelihood of student success in K-12.REGION

 SOURCE